csarmientoGallifreyAI/tradesense-bot-backend/README.md

 │   └── db/                         # Database interactions
 ├── utils/
 │   └── logger/                     # Structured logging
-└── docs/                           # Documentation
+├── types/                          # Shared TypeScript type definitions └── docs/                           # Documentation
 ```

+### TypeScript Type Management

+To maintain consistency across services, we use a dedicated `types` directory for shared type definitions.
+This includes:

+- `types/api.ts` - Definitions for API request/response structures
+- `types/models.ts` - Database model type definitions
+- `types/services.ts` - Service-specific type definitions

+Using these shared types helps ensure consistency between services and provides better type safety across the application.

+## Future Enhancements and Modularity

+As the project grows, we'll maintain the following modularity principles:

+1. **API Modularity** - If API endpoints grow in complexity, we'll introduce a dedicated `controllers` directory to manage request handling logic separately from route definitions.

+2. **Service Boundaries** - Each service should have clear boundaries and communicate through well-defined interfaces.

+3. **Testing Strategy** - Unit tests should be co-located with the modules they test, following a `__tests__` directory pattern.

+4. **Feature Flags** - For experimental features, we'll implement a feature flag system to enable/disable functionality without code changes.

 ## Deployment